cjolowicz/cookiecutter-hypermodern-python-instance/CONTRIBUTING.md

 This project is open-source under the [MIT License](https://opensource.org/licenses/MIT) and welcomes contributions in the form of bug reports, feature requests, and pull requests.

+Here is a list of important resources for contributors:

 - [Source Code](https://github.com/cjolowicz/cookiecutter-hypermodern-python-instance)
 - [Documentation](https://cookiecutter-hypermodern-python-instance.readthedocs.io/)